lamilla7/slack-bot/README.md

 # slack-bot

-slack-bot will provide with information from the NHTSA database
+slack-bot will provide information from the NHTSA database

-Through a slack bot connected to a backend deployed in Heroku, you will be able to get information of a vehicle providing:
+Through a slack bot connected to a Node.js backend deployed in Heroku, you will be able to get information of a vehicle providing:
 - VIN
 - Make
 - Model